benrodion/Watts-next/README.md

 # Watts-next
 In this repo we collaborate on our machine learning project on energy use patterns prediction.

-# DSAstronauts
-This our repo for co-operating on the group project for Data Structures &amp; Algorithms

 # Repo Management
 Here are some guidelines to avoid merge conflicts and ensure that our repo is as functional as possible.